-With some minor exceptions, the only estimates of $\mathbf{R}(t)$ , $\mathbf{Q}(t)$ , $\mathbf{P}(0)$ refer to the diagonal values alone-that is, almost nothing is known quantitatively (or more precisely, usefully) of error covariances in the observed fields or in the controls.
-Obtaining useful, truly independent, estimates of the non-diagonal elements of these matrices is an important, ongoing, but barely underway, effort (this problem is one primarily of oceanography, not of state estimation, per se).
+With some minor exceptions, the only estimates of $\mathbf{R}(t)$, $\mathbf{Q}(t)$, $\mathbf{P}(0)$ refer to the diagonal values alone-that is, almost nothing is known quantitatively (or more precisely, usefully) of error covariances in the observed fields or in the controls.2 Obtaining useful, truly independent, estimates of the non-diagonal elements of these matrices is an important, ongoing, but barely underway, effort (this problem is one primarily of oceanography and meteorology, not of state estimation, per se).
 An interim practice is to use, where regarded as reasonable, smoothing requirements on some fields, which are equivalent to specifying off-diagonal covariances.
-Currently, however, even the diagonal elements represent a great deal of subjective judgement and interpretation of the vast oceanographic literature referring to all of the observations used.
-A number of papers (Ponte et al., 2006; Forget et al., 2006; Stammer et al., 2006) begin to describe the estimated data errors.
+Currently, however, even the diagonal elements represent a great deal of subjective judgement and interpretation of the vast oceanographic and meteorologic literature referring to all of the observations used.
+A number of papers [11,38,47] begin to describe the estimated data errors.